Suhanjuneja/Suhan/README.md

 CSS (Cascading Style Sheets): CSS is used to style and layout web pages.
 It controls the visual appearance, including colors, fonts, spacing, and positioning.

 JavaScript: This programming language adds interactivity to web pages.
 It enables dynamic content updates, form validation, animations, and more.

+**BACK END**

+Back-end development focuses on the server side of a web application or website.
+It involves everything that happens on the server and is not visible to users directly.
+This includes the logic, database interactions, authentication, and server configuration.